vdemichev/DiaNN/README.md

 On **Windows**, download and run the .msi file.
 It is recommended to install DIA-NN into the default folder suggested by the installer.
 If your system may not have the common packages from Microsoft installed, download and run [https://aka.ms/vs/17/release/vc_redist.x64.exe](https://aka.ms/vs/17/release/vc_redist.x64.exe) as well as [https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.407-windows-x64-installer](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.407-windows-x64-installer) and reboot your PC.

 On **Linux** (command-line use only), download and unpack the Linux .zip file.
-The Linux version of DIA-NN is generated on Linux Mint 21.2, and the target system must have the standard libraries that are at least as recent plus .NET SDK 8.0.407 or later.
+The Linux version of DIA-NN is generated on Linux Mint 21.2, and the target system must have the standard libraries that are at least as recent plus .NET SDK 8.0-series, version 8.0.407 or later.
 There is no such requirement, however, if you make a Docker or Apptainer/Singularity container image.
 To generate either container, we recommend starting with the latest debian docker image, the script make_docker.sh that does this is included.
 You can also check the excellent [guide](https://github.com/vdemichev/DiaNN/issues/1202#issuecomment-2417108281) by Roger Olivella.
 See [Command interface](#command-interface) for Linux-specific usage guidance.

 It is also possible to run DIA-NN on Linux using **Wine** 6.8 or later.